Rapsodie espagnole: Background

 The genesis of the Rapsodie was a Habanera, for two pianos, which Ravel wrote in 1895.
 It was not published as a separate piece, and in 1907 he composed three companion pieces.
 A two-piano version was completed by October of that year, and the suite was fully orchestrated the following February.
 At about this time there was a distinctly Spanish tone to Ravel's output, perhaps reflecting his own Spanish ancestry.
 His opera L'heure espagnole was completed in 1907, as was the song "Vocalise-Etude en forme de habanera".

 In the interval between the composition of the original Habanera and the completion of the four-movement Rapsodie, Claude Debussy had published a piano suite, Estampes (1903), of which the middle section, "Soirée dans Grenade", had a Spanish theme.
 To counter any accusations of plagiarism, Ravel made certain that the date 1895 was clearly printed for his Habanera in the published score of the Rapsodie.
 (Note: If there was any plagiarism it was the other way about: after the first performance of the Habanera, Debussy had asked Ravel to lend him the score, and its influence can be clearly heard in Debussy's piece, "with its habanera rhythm and harmonies likewise clashing against an insistent C sharp", as the Ravel scholar Roger Nichols puts it.)

+Performance history

 The première of the Rapsodie was given by the Orchestre des Concerts Colonne, conducted by Édouard Colonne, at the Théâtre du Châtelet on 15 March 1908.
 The critical reception was generally favourable.
 Dissenting voices were Pierre Lalo, who habitually disliked Ravel's music, and Gaston Carraud, who called the score "slender, inconsistent and fugitive".
 Otherwise there was much praise for the subtle and fresh orchestration and the picturesqueness of the music.
-The work was soon taken up internationally.
-Henry Wood gave the British premiere in October 1909 to a capacity audience at the Proms, and the following month the work was first given in New York.